 Green-collar crimes are defined as crimes committed against the environment for profit.
+A crime committed against nature is known as green-collar crime.
+Illegal logging and deforestation are examples of green-collar crimes.
 The patterns of illegality in green-collar crimes and environmental crime is a new subject.
 Green-collar crime is also referred to as Environmental Crime.
 Green-collar criminologists conduct research into the forms, causes, and consequences of law breaking that harms the environment.
+Sociologists have begun to develop a framework for examining green-collar crimes.
+Issues relevant to the subield of green-collar crimes need to be elucidated.
+Green-collar crime is like other types of collar-crimes and occupational crimes.

 In 2013, Ian David Macdonald and David John Downes of the U.K. were the two of the first individuals to be charged with a green-collar crime for their involvement with a carbon credit boiler room scam, ultimately defrauding investors out of $9 million dollars (U.S.).
 The men were charged with 4 and 8 year prison sentences, proving green-collar crimes are considered serious.